Avoid Unexpected Energy Bills: What Businesses Need to Know About Back Billing

 The energy market is regulated by Ofgem.
 There are strict rules on back billing, particularly for domestic customers, these rules cap retrospective charges for a period of 12 months.

-While most business customers have limited protection.
-However, microbusinesses may benefit from back billing rules.
+While most business customers have limited protection, there are some exceptions.
+Microbusinesses may benefit from back billing restrictions similar to those offered to domestic customers.

 To reduce the risk and impact of back billing, businesses should: